margaretstorey/cscwuvic2018/schedule.md

 *Week 10, July 12th:* Workshop #3
   * Blog post due: July 11th by 2pm.
 Topic: "Ethical implications of socio-technical systems".
 (Note, no assigned reading for this week, but you may use this article as a starting point or feel free to use your own experiences or other resources: https://dl.acm.org/citation.cfm?id=3022199, and I created a channel in our Slack (ethics-and-cscw) where we can add links to resources around this topic, I added some already)
-  * Workshop Topic: Challenges faced in CSCW ("War Stories")
+  * Workshop Topic: CSCW Challenges
-  * Workshop leaders: Leon, Hamzah, Lucas, Haotian, Jian and Peggy
+  * Workshop leaders: Leon, Hamzah, Lucas, Haotian, Jian and Peggy (and guest Jorin Weatherstone)
   * Agenda:
-     * Presentations on "war stories" and challenges in CSCW (By Peggy, Haotian, Jian and Leon)
+     * CSCW and Education
+        * "CSCW&Education, Challenges and Future", presented by Leon (15 mins, including discussion)
+        * "The Role of Social Media in MOOCs (and challenges encountered)" presented by Jian Wu (20 mins, including discussion)
+     * Assorted War Stories in CSCW
+        * "Failure of CSCW Tools" presented by Haotian Shen (20 mins, including discussion)
+        * "When distributed situation awareness goes wrong" presented by Peggy Storey (15 mins, including discussion)
+        * "Why Google Wave did not succeed, but Slack did" presented by Peggy Storey (15 mins, including discussion)
-     * Break
+     * Ethics and CSCW
+        * Short presentations by Hamzah, Lucas and invited guest Jorin Weatherstone (20 mins)
-     * A Fishbowl panel: "What Ethical implications of socio-technical systems should tool designers and users be aware of?"
-Moderated by Hamzan and Lucas
+        * A Fishbowl panel: "Ethical considerations and CSCW"  Moderated by Hamzan and Lucas (30 mins)

 *Week 11, July 19th:* Workshop #4
   * Blog post and comments due: July 18th (no specific reading this week, blog on "Reflections on how CSCW may impact Software Engineering Work Practices and Tools" -- refer back to the materials covered over the entire course for this post!)